MinecraftForge/Documentation/docs/blocks/states.md

 this.setDefaultState(
     this.stateContainer.getBaseState()
         .with(FACING, Direction.NORTH)
-        .with(OPEN, Boolean.valueOf(false))
+        .with(OPEN, false)
         .with(HINGE, DoorHingeSide.LEFT)
-        .with(POWERED, Boolean.valueOf(false))
+        .with(POWERED, false)
         .with(HALF, DoubleBlockHalf.LOWER)
 );
 ```

 If you wish to change what `BlockState` is used when placing your block, you can overwrite `Block#getStateForPlacement(BlockItemUseContext)`.
-This can be used to -- for example -- set the direction of your block depending on where the player is standing when they place it.
+This can be used to, for example, set the direction of your block depending on where the player is standing when they place it.

-Because `BlockState`s are immutable, and all permutations are generated on startup of the game, calling `BlockState#with(IProperty<T>, T)` will simply go to the `Block`'s `StateContainer` and request the `BlockState` with the set of values you want.
+Because `BlockState`s are immutable, and all combinations of their properties are generated on startup of the game, calling `BlockState#with(IProperty<T>, T)` will simply go to the `Block`'s `StateContainer` and request the `BlockState` with the set of values you want.

 Because all possible `BlockState`s are generated at startup, you are free and encouraged to use the reference equality operator (`==`) to check if two `BlockState`s are equal.